 - a place to recommend other services, tools, or products that can bring in affiliate income.

-Or other options that fall under one of the seven business models now open to authors.
+Or other options that fall under one of the ten business models now open to authors.

 How to Help Your Readers to Embrace Self-publishing 3.0